Log-structured file system: Rationale

-Log-structured file systems, however, must reclaim free space from the tail of the log to prevent the file system from becoming full when the head of the log wraps around to meet it.
-The tail can release space and move forward by skipping over data for which newer versions exist farther ahead in the log.
+Log-structured file systems, must reclaim free space from the tail of the log to prevent the file system from becoming full when the head of the log wraps around to meet it.
+The tail can release space and move forward by skipping over data where newer versions exist further ahead in the log.
 If there are no newer versions, then the data is moved and appended to the head.

 To reduce the overhead incurred by this garbage collection, most implementations avoid purely circular logs and divide up their storage into segments.
 The head of the log simply advances into non-adjacent segments which are already free.
 If space is needed, the least-full segments are reclaimed first.
 This decreases the I/O load (and decreases the write amplification) of the garbage collector, but becomes increasingly ineffective as the file system fills up and nears capacity.

 Disadvantages

 The design rationale for log-structured file systems assumes that most reads will be optimized away by ever-enlarging memory caches.
 This assumption does not always hold: